ibm-cloud-docs/containers/storage-file-vpc-apps.md

 New security group rules were introduced in versions 1.25 and later.
 These rule changes mean you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
+If your cluster was initially created at version 1.25 or earlier, run the following commands to sync your security group settings.
 {: important}

-If your cluster was initially created at version 1.25 or earlier, run the following commands to sync your security group settings.
+1. Get the ID of your cluster.
+    ```sh
+    ibmcloud ks cluster ls
+    ```
+    {: pre}

 1. Get the ID of the `kube-<clusterID>` security group.
     ```sh
-    ibmcloud ks security-group ls --cluster CLUSTER
+    ibmcloud is sg kube-<cluster-id>  | grep ID
     ```
     {: pre}

-1. Sync your security group settings.
+1. Sync the `kube-<clusterID>` security group by using the ID that you retrieved in the previous step.
     ```sh
     ibmcloud ks security-group sync -c <cluster ID> --security-group <ID>
     ```